tanawadeatharva/BharatVECTO/User Manual/README.txt

 Meta:
 |- convert.bat: Script to convert the markdown files.
 |- files.txt: List of files which should be included.
-|- output: directory for the generated files.
 |- README.txt: This readme.

-For HTML Output:
-|- style.css: stylesheet
-|- jquery*: jquery scripts
-|- mathjax.js: mathjax loader script
+|- help.html: the generated html help
+|- includes: directory with include files for html-output

 Content:
-|- fileformat: contains the .md files regarding the input/output files
-|- general: contains the .md files regarding general concepts
-|- GUI: contains the .md files regarding the graphical user interface
+|- 1-user-interface
+|- 2-calculation-modes
+|- 3-functions
+|- 4-command-line-arguments
+|- 5-input-and-output-files
+|- 6-changelog
 |- pics: contains all pictures

 References:
 -----------